dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 7 - Fundamental.md

 TAMP incorporates both task and motion planning into a combined framework which requires more upfront computation but provides safer robot behaviors.
 In detail, hierarchical planning techniques and sampling-based strategies are combined to accept high level goals, environments, and robot state as inputs and to output a sequence of actions and specific motions to achieve desired goals.

 ## Applicability / Problems solved
 TAMP is capable of performing tasks in complex environments with obstacles, such as determining if a path or action is feasible and manipulating objects with collision avoidance.
-Also, it can reduce the risk of
+Also, it can reduce the risk of plan failure by incorporating detailed deliberation on the feasibility of plans.
 ## Assumptions and limitations
+The a